-3.4.
 Elemental composition of digestates

-The elemental composition (CHNSO) of the digestates obtained from D1 and D2 and compared with that of feedstock is presented in Figure 5.
+The elemental composition (CHNSO) of digestates obtained from D1 and D2, and compared with that of feedstock is presented in Figure 5.
 Figure 5 showed that the carbon content reduced from 54.33% w/w (initial feedstock) to 32.78% w/w and 17.31% w/w for D1 and D2 digestates, respectively.
-These element are essential in microbial growth during anaerobic digestion, which led to substantial loss of about 94% N in both digesters, and 36.5%, and 70.1% hydrogen, 21.4% and 28.6% sulfur for D1 and D2, respectively.
+These elements are essential in microbial growth during anaerobic digestion, which led to substantial loss of about 94% nitrogen from the digesters, and 36.5%, and 70.1% hydrogen, 21.4% and 28.6% sulfur for D1 and D2, respectively.
 Apparently, the oxygen content would reduce, due to biodegradability of the substrates, which had substantial impact on the digestate HHVs.
-The HHV of digestate reduced from 22.9MJ/kg to 10.1MJ/kg for D1 and 2.3 MJ/kg for D2, which accounted for 56.10% (for D1) and 89.80% (for D2) usage by the substrate.
+The HHV of digestate reduced from 22.9MJ/kg to 10.1MJ/kg for D1 and 2.3MJ/kg for D2, which accounted for 56.10% (for D1) and 89.80% (for D2) usage by the substrate.
 This finding reaffirms the better performance of digester 2 during anaerobic digestion.
-This study 10 has provided additional information improving the database for anaerobic digestion conversion efficiency of cassava waste, which could be useful in the design and applications for biogas production.
+This study has provided additional information improving the database for anaerobic digestion conversion efficiency of cassava waste, which could be useful in the design and applications for biogas production.